 Environment Setup

-Launch Your Codespace
+Step 1: Launch Your Codespace

-Click this button to create your environment:
+Click this button to create your development environment in the cloud.
+No installation required.

 The Codespace takes about 2-3 minutes to fully build.
 When it’s ready, you’ll see VS Code in your browser with the file explorer on the left.